nav-j0t/nav-j0t/README.md

 - 👀 I’m interested in Networking and some webDevelopment.
 - 🌱 I’m currently learning Network Security and Penetration fundamentals
 - 🖥 Want to collab on web development projects
-- I know it's a long way to go ❤️

 ### Connect with me: